-The latest effort to find the remains of the ARA San Juan, missing in the South Atlantic Ocean since November 2017, is focussed on five potential discoveries, the US firm Ocean Infinity has reported.
+The latest effort to find the remains of the ARA San Juan, the submarine missing in the South Atlantic Ocean since November 2017, is now focussed on five potential discoveries, the US firm Ocean Infinity has reported.

 Several autonomous underwater vehicle (AUV) were sent to explore the first search area on Wednesday, with five of nine contacts considered to be compatible with information about the San Juan, La Nación newspaper reported.